|

 Revolution (uprising) in 1956.

-been numerous other occasions when Gabor helped out, for example by
+must have been numerous other occasions when Gabor helped out, for

-arranging a loan for buying a house, or by giving sound advice as
+example by arranging a loan for buying a house, or by giving sound

 |

-for antiques was not only evident in his home as Richard Halasz tells,
+taste for antiques was not only evident in his home as Richard Halasz

 The releases of the early Masterseal records which were produced by